fasttime/mocha-bar/readme.md

 npm install --save-dev mocha-bar
 ```

-Then edit the HTML file that runs the tests:
+Then edit the HTML file that runs the tests, inserting the following lines into the `<head>`
+element.

 ```html
 <link rel='stylesheet' href='../node_modules/mocha-bar/mocha-bar.css'>
 <script src='../node_modules/mocha-bar/index.js'></script>
 ```

-And tell Mocha to use the reporter:
+Finally, edit your JavaScript and tell Mocha to use the reporter:

 ```js
 mocha.setup({ ui: 'bdd', reporter: MochaBar });